lukevers/slack-storage/README.md

 ### Slack Token

-If you don't pass an token, anyone can use your server.
+If you don't pass a token, anyone can use your server.
 Probably not the best idea.

 ```bash
 -token SL4CKT0K3NG03SH3R3